 Individual Artist Commissions

-The CNY Arts Individual Artist Commission supports the creation of new work with exceptional community engagement in the creative process.
-The Commission represents a "live and work" investment in local artists.
-These commissions support local, artist-initiated projects to create new work that demonstrates strong artistic merit in a community setting.
+The CNY Arts Individual Artist Commission supports local, artist-initiated projects in the creation of new work with exceptional community engagement in the creative process.
+This project-based grant represents a "live and work" investment in local artists.

-The project must take place in the same county the applicant permanently resides.
+The commissioned project must take place between January 1 to December 31, 2021.
+It must also take place in the same county as the applicant's permanent residence.
 Multiple artists may partner or collaborate to complete the project.

 Who May Apply: Individual artists who permanently reside in Cortland, Herkimer, Madison, Oneida, Onondaga, or Oswego counties

 Award Amount: $1,000 - $2,500

 Match Requirement: There is no match requirement for this program.
 The grant will fund up to 100% of cash expenses.

 Project Period: January 1 – December 31, 2021